 You may want to set up a committee or council of the users, so that you are not subjected to the vigorously expressed opinions of just one or two owners about what is actually happening in the facility.

 Of course, the committee might potentially become an advocacy group that demands more and more service too, so weigh the membership carefully.

 Try to appoint this group yourselves, rather than relying on the owners to self-select their representatives.
 It's important that the off leash dog park council keep the interests of the community as a whole in mind rather than becoming a fanatical interest group.

-If you require licensing of dogs (and if not, why is that exactly?), your license records can tell you where you have a concentration of dogs and therefore of need.
+If your town or city requires licensing of dogs (and if not, why is that exactly?), your license records can tell you where you have a concentration of dogs and therefore of need.
 Balance the desire for an off leash dog park with other recreational and conservation uses of your parks, open space, and vacant lots.